9erson/bytebles/courses/First Byte at Python/Lesson 7 - Working with Lists.md

 for index, item in enumerate(items):
     print(f"{index + 1}. {item}")
 ```

+The `append()` function is a built-in method in Python that **adds** a new element to the **end** of a list.
+In the above code, the `append()` function is used to add a new item (a colour entered by the user) to the end of the `items` list.

+The code first creates a list of colors containing three elements: "Red", "Green", and "Blue".
+Then, it iterates through the list using the `enumerate()` function to print each item with its index.

+Next, the code prompts the user to enter a new color using the `input()` function, and stores the input in the variable `new_item`.
+The `append()` function is then used to add the new color to the end of the `items` list.

+Finally, the code iterates through the updated `items` list again, using the `enumerate()` function to print each item with its index, including the newly added color.

 ### Chew the Byte
 1. Create a list of 3 countries, then prompt the user to add another country to the list.
 Then display the entire numbered list.
 2. Create a list of 3 breeds of dogs, then prompt the user to add another dog breed to the list.
 Then display the entire numbered list.